 While not pointing to a single dominant formation scenario, our analysis places new constraints on the disk fraction down to the planetary-mass regime with a fine sampling of the mass domain between 6--105\:\Mj, setting the stage for further systematic investigations.
-Additional follow-up, particularly with JWST, should confirm or rule out the change of trend seen around $\sim$25--45\:\Mj.
-Similarly, ALMA follow-up observations will be essential to explore the properties of these disks, in particular their masses and eventually their sizes, down to the planetary-mass regime, and to potentially distinguish between disks formed via core collapse and those those stripped of material through dynamical ejection.
+Additional follow-up, particularly with JWST, should confirm or rule out the shift in trend seen around $\sim$25--45\:\Mj.
+Similarly, ALMA follow-up observations will be essential to explore the properties of these disks -- particularly their masses and eventually their sizes -- down to the planetary-mass regime, and to potentially distinguish between disks formed via core collapse and those stripped of material through dynamical ejection.